mikegioia/libremail/sync/README.md

 You can also use `-u` as a short flag.
 This will create all the SQL tables and run any other database operations.

-### 5. Install Composer Dependencies

-Download the vendor packages via composer:

-    $> composer install

-This will create a `vendor` directory with all of the project's PHP dependencies.

 ## Run the Sync